 Tips to prevent constipation

-1. For babies under 6 months, prepare ragi porridge only from extracted milk or flour sieved through a thin muslin cloth.
+1. For 6 months old babies, prepare ragi porridge only from extracted milk or flour sieved through a thin muslin cloth.
 If your baby has the tendency to constipate often even without ragi, then until 8 to 10 months, use flour that is sieved through a cloth.

 2. Include fruits like ripe banana, papaya in the diet which are extremely helpful to prevent and beat constipation.

-3. To follow only after consulting doctor for babies under 6 months: Feeding a few tsp.
+3. To follow only after consulting doctor for 6 months old babies: Feeding a few tsp.
 Of luke warm drinking water (same temperature as we use for making the formula milk) after 30 minutes of serving porridge works good in preventing constipation for babies.

 porridge for toddlers

 You can cook the flour in cow’s milk or almond milk or add nut powder.